 A properly operating central air system must be able to pull the air through the unit, including recirculating air inside your home.
-If this process is obstructed in any way, it can end up translating to money out of pocket for you.
-To guarantee great air flow, make sure to keep clear the immediate area around the vents - indoors and outside.
+If this process is obstructed in any way, it can cause problems in your unit.
+To ensure your air conditioner has the air flow it needs, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes trimming back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 Controlling the consumption of your indoor energy use is simple with a programmable thermostat.
 Adjust the temperature of your home to run less when you are at work or school, and automatically increase to a desired temperature when you are actually in the home.

 Another tip is to program your thermostat for extended run-cycles.
 We are not suggesting that this will prevent problems, it can help bring down the humidity in your Albany area home.
 This can provide a more comfortable environment, plus keep mold spores from developing in your home.